-What are the stuff required to make a Circuit Board?
+What Materials are Required to Make a Circuit Board?

-You also need: FeCl3 powder/solution (same as etching solution), photo/glossy paper, permanent black marker, blade cutter, sandpaper, kitchen paper, cotton wool.
+You also need: FeCl3 powder/solution (same as etching solution), photo/glossy paper, a permanent black marker, a blade cutter, sandpaper, kitchen paper, and cotton wool.

-STEP 1: Take printout of circuit board layout
+STEP 1: Take a printout of circuit board layout

-Take a print out of your PCB layout using the laser printer and the A4 photo paper/glossy paper.
+Take a print out of your PCB layout using a laser printer and the A4 photo paper/glossy paper.
 Keep in mind the following points:

 - You should take the mirror print out.

-- Select the output in black both from the PCB design software and printer driver settings.
+- Select the output in black both from the PCB design software and the printer driver settings.

 - Make sure that the printout is made on the glossy side of the paper.

-STEP 2: Cutting the copper plate for the circuit board
+STEP 2: Cut the Copper Plate for the Circuit Board

-Cut the copper board according to the size of layout using a hacksaw or a cutter.
+Cut the copper board according to the size of the layout using a hacksaw or a cutter.

-Next, rub the copper side of PCB using steel wool or abrasive spongy scrubs.
-This removes the top oxide layer of copper as well as the photo resists layer.
-Sanded surfaces also allows the image from the paper to stick better.
+Next, rub the copper side of the PCB using steel wool or abrasive sponge scrubs.
+This removes the top oxide layer of copper as well as the photoresist layer.
+Sanded surfaces also allow the image from the paper to stick better.

-STEP 3: Transferring the PCB print onto the copper plate
+STEP 3: Transfer the PCB Print onto the Copper Plate

-Method 1 Iron on glossy paper method (for complex circuits): Transfer the printed image (taken from a laser printer) from the photo paper to the board.
+Transfer the printed image (taken from a laser printer) from the photo paper to the board.
 Make sure to flip top layer horizontally.
 Put the copper surface of the board on the printed layout.
-Ensure that the board is aligned correctly along the borders of the printed layout.
-And use tape to hold the board and the printed paper in the correct position.
+Ensure that the board is aligned correctly along the borders of the printed layout and use tape to hold the board and the printed paper in the correct position.

-Method 2 Circuit by hand on PCB (for simple and small circuits): Taking the circuit as reference, draw a basic sketch on copper plate with pencil and then by using a permanent black marker.
+Using the circuit as a reference, draw a basic sketch on the copper plate with a pencil.
+Once your sketch looks good, trace over it with a permanent black marker.

-STEP 4: Ironing the circuit from the paper onto the PCB plate
+STEP 4: Iron the Circuit from the Paper onto the PCB Plate

-- After printing on glossy paper, we iron it image side down to copper side.
-Heat up the electric iron to the maximum temperature.
+- After printing on glossy paper, we iron it image side down to the copper side, then heat up the electric iron to the maximum temperature.

 - Put the board and photo paper arrangement on a clean wooden table (covered with a table cloth) with the back of the photo paper facing you.

 - Using pliers or a spatula, hold one end and keep it steady.
 Then put the hot iron on the other end for about 10 seconds.
-Now, iron the photo paper all along using the tip and applying little pressure for about 5 to 15 mins.
+Now, iron the photo paper all along using the tip while applying a little pressure for about 5 to 15 mins.

-- Pay attention towards the edges of the board – you need to apply pressure, do the ironing slowly.
+- Pay attention to the edges of the board – you need to apply pressure and do the ironing slowly.

 - Doing a long hard press seems to work better than moving the iron around.

-- Here, the heat from the iron transfers the ink printed on the glossy paper to the copper plate.
+- The heat from the iron transfers the ink printed on the glossy paper to the copper plate.

-After ironing, place printed plate in luke warm water for around 10 minutes.
-Paper will dissolve, then remove paper gently.
-Remove the paper off by peeling it from a low angle.
+After ironing, place the printed plate lukewarm water for about 10 minutes.
+The paper will dissolve, then you can remove the paper gently.
+Remove the paper by peeling it from a low angle.

-In some cases while removing the paper, some of the tracks get fainted.
-In the figure below, you can see that the track is light in colour hence we can use a black marker to darken it as shown.
+In some cases, when removing the paper, some of the tracks get fainted.
+In the figure below, you can see that the track is light in color, hence we can use a black marker to darken it as shown.

 You need to be really careful while performing this step.

-- Place some newspaper on the bottom so that the etching solution does not spoil your floor.
+- Place some newspaper on the bottom so the etching solution does not spoil your floor.

 - Take a plastic box and fill it up with some water.

-- Dissolve 2-3 tea spoon of ferric chloride power in the water.
+- Dissolve 2-3 teaspoons of ferric chloride power in the water.